Credential Lifecycle

 This section outlines the key technical requirements and processes related to the revocation of Digital Credentials.
 Furthermore, it provides the technical details that the Verifiers MUST implement to verify, in a secure and reliable manner, the validity of a Digital Credential during the presentation phase.

-The Status Attestations have the following features:
+The Status Assertions have the following features:

 • verification of the Digital Credential validity status in both online and offline scenarios;